Niyiojeyinka/Adware-ads-network-server/README.md

 # PHP-AdNetworkServer
-A PHP web App for Serving Text Ads,Image Ads and Article like Ads
+A PHP web App for Serving Text Ads,Image Ads and Article like Ads on anpther website think of Google adsense
 <br>
 ------------------------------------------------------- Features------------------------------------------------------------------